Futures Without Violence in Tillamook County

 Futures Without Violence (FUTURES) is a national nonprofit working to prevent and end gender-based violence that disproportionately impacts women and children.
 As part of their Improving Health Outcomes Through Violence Prevention Pilot Project, FUTURES selected 10 domestic violence programs and community health centers across the U.S. to receive financial assistance, training, and support.
 During a 10-month period, these pairings partnered to promote the increased safety and improved health outcomes of those experiencing IPV.

-One such partnership is Oregon's Tides of Change (a member of the Oregon Coalition Against Domestic and Sexual Violence that serves current and past survivors of domestic violence, dating violence, sexual assault, stalking and trafficking), and the Rinehart Clinic & Pharmacy, a Federally Qualified Health Center (FQHC).
-TCWRC is a nonprofit IPV assistance center that also provides an advocate stationed at Rinehart Clinic one day a week.
+One such partnership is Oregon's Tides of Change (a member of the Oregon Coalition Against Domestic and Sexual Violence that serves current and past survivors of domestic violence, dating violence, sexual assault, stalking and trafficking), and the Rinehart Clinic & Pharmacy (a Federally Qualified Health Center).
+Tides of Change is a nonprofit IPV assistance center that also provides an advocate stationed at Rinehart Clinic one day a week.
 The advocate accepts referrals from healthcare providers and consults with providers on warning signs of IPV that arise during patient exams.
 When the advocate is not present, the clinic's social workers step in to assist providers in addressing the patient's needs.

 FUTURES screening and intervention tools were first used